Khoj - Parchaiyo Ke Uss Paar

-Khoj – Parchaiyo Ke Uss Paar is a Hindi mystery thriller web series, directed by Prabal Baruah and produced by Juggernaut.
-The series stars Sharib Hashmi, Anupriya Goenka, and Aamir Dalvi in key roles.
+Khoj – Parchaiyo Ke Uss Paar is a Hindi mystery thriller web series, directed by Prabal Baruah and produced by Juggernaut. and Editor by Prakash Kumar The series stars Sharib Hashmi, Anupriya Goenka, and Aamir Dalvi in key roles.
 It debuted on ZEE5 on 27 December 2024.

 Plot summary

 Ved (Sharib Hashmi) is searching for his wife, Meera, who has gone missing.
 As he investigates her disappearance, he encounters strange events and clues that make him question what is real.
 A police officer doubts Ved’s story, and Ved begins to question his own sanity.
 Throughout the series, he tries to prove that the woman claiming to be Meera is not really his wife.
 The show explores themes of identity, truth, and mental distress.